We increase access to primary healthcare in rural

 The best programs and strategic directions cannot be developed without a solid foundation in evidence-based research and existing knowledge.

 Empowering local leaders is the fastest and most effective way to create healthier communities.

 Every person has a fundamental right to accessible health care and education, regardless of gender, race, age, or wealth.
 Championing these rights is a necessity of our Vision.

 In order to deliver on our objectives, we must be a strong, unified, and democratic team that enjoys the journey, and takes the time to celebrate successes.

 Want some more info about who we are and what we do?

 Check out our official government and CRA documents below:

-Andrew is the Founder/Director of Doctors for Doctors & Nurses for Nurses and manages the strategic direction of the project as he is passionate about Global Health.
+Andrew is the Founder of Doctors for Doctors and manages the strategic direction of the project as he is passionate about Global Health.